Articles

 Does it matter what kind of nuts you eat?

-The type of nuts you choose to eat probably doesn't matter much.
-Most nuts appear to be generally healthy, though some may have more heart-healthy nutrients than others.
+Most nuts appear to be generally healthy.
+But some may have more heart-healthy nutrients than others.
 For example, walnuts contain high amounts of omega-3 fatty acids.

 Almonds, macadamia nuts, hazelnuts and pecans also appear to be quite heart healthy.
-And peanuts — which are technically not a nut, but a legume, like beans — seem to be relatively healthy.
+So are peanuts — though they are technically not a nut, but a legume, like beans.

 Here's some nutrition information on common types of nuts.
-All calorie and fat content measurements are for 1 ounce, which is 28.4 grams (g), of unsalted nuts.
+All calorie and fat content measurements are for 1 ounce, or 28.4 grams (g), of unsalted nuts.